WUSTL-Biol4220/home/course_project.md

 ---

+## SARS-CoV-2

+In 2020, the common name "coronavirus" is synonymous with a specific virus lineage, more precisely known as as Severe Acute Respiratory Syndrome-related Coronavirus-2 (SARS-CoV-2).
+SARS-CoV-2 is the virus that causes the infectious disease known as COVID-19.
+The first SARS-CoV was identified in China in 2003, and remained largely contained within that geographical region.
+A great deal has been learned since then about the molecular basis for how SARS-related coronaviruses infect humans, along with the genomic structure and composition of coronavirus lineages.

+This section gives a brief overview of SARS-related coronavirus biology, including the genome architecture of SARS-CoV-2, the apparent functions of different proteins in the genome, and a suggested dataset that could be used to analyze with the pipeline.

+### Coronavirus diversity

+### SARS-CoV-2 genome

+### SARS-CoV-2 data

+---

 ## Pipeline script, `pipeline.sh`

 Students will write a bioinformatics pipeline script that accepts a settings file name as an argument.